threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 - The minimum CPU passmark per GB of memory is 200
 - The minimum GB of memory is 16GB
-- The minimum TB of SSd is 2TB
+- The minimum TB of SSD is 2TB

-> Note: This is subject to change.
-We are still working on the marketplace specs.
+## Host Nodes

+Read the [Nodes](/docs/category/nodes) section to learn more about the process of hosting a node.